jasontconnell/fedproxy/readme.md

 Any requests for the extensions in the `intercepts` section of the configuration will be intercepted and will instead be served from the `localStartPath`

-No caching headers are added to local requests.
+Cache-Control no-cache is added to local response headers.
 All headers are carried through for remote requests and responses.